DanDawson/js8spotter/README.txt

 * First line MUST be the human readable title of the form, then the pipe symbol |, and then the form ID.
 Like this example: Test Form|F!001
+* Headers are created with !<space><text>, with one, two or three ! for header levels 1, 2, and 3, as in: !
+Important Info
+* Display text / instructions are created with .<space><text>, as: .
+Test
-* A question line starts with a question mark and space, followed by the text of the question, as: ?
+* A Question line is created with ?<space><text>, as: ?
 What is your favorite color?
-* All answer lines that follow, up to the next question, will be associated.
+* All Answer lines that follow, up to the next question, will be associated.
-* Answer lines start with an at symbol and response character, a space, and then the text of the answer, as: @1 Red
+* Answer lines are created with @<space><text>, as: @1 Red, or @Y Yes
-* A question may have up to 36 answers (A-Z an 0-9 are valid response chars)
+* A Question may have up to 36 Answers (A-Z an 0-9 are valid response chars)
 * Blank lines are ignored.
-Lines that start with anything other than ? or @ are also ignored.
+Lines that start with anything other than !.?@ are also ignored.
 * It is recommended that comments start with #.
 The first line of the file MUST be as described above, and not a comment.